How to Engage Non-Desk Employees

 - Interest-based communities that anyone can organize around employee resource groups, favorite causes, giving and volunteering habits, or any other way of doing good together

 - Personalized feed where useful content is aggregated from across all of the user’s communities

 Check out what’s coming soon for employees and admins.

 Non-desk employees are vital links in the chain of any organization.
 Companies that help their employees feel more fulfilled by their work life are seeing two-to-five times higher work and life outcomes by doubling down on purpose.

 Deed is a platform designed to engage all of your employees—no matter where they work—by giving them ample opportunities to do good deeds with their colleagues and meaningfully support the social and environmental causes they care about.

-We’re partnering with CSR-leaders like adidas and Kyndryl to revolutionize their teams’ engagement in social and environmental impact programs.
+We’re partnering with CSR-leaders like Airbnb and Kyndryl to revolutionize their teams’ engagement in social and environmental impact programs.
 Book a free demo today to learn how we can help all your employees feel more connected to your mission.